|Flyer mentioning Kyrle Elkin, 1951|

 This man was a good friend of my parents named Kyrle Elkin, tall and soft-spoken with a large mustache; always wore a black suit.
 He lived with his wife Lillian – elegant, thin, long red hair in a braid – in a Dutch Colonial house set on a slight rise up from the street.
-He was born in New York City in 1915 and she in 1918, which made them about a decade older than my parents give or take a few years.
+Both were born in New York City in 1915, which made them just over a decade older than my parents give or take a few years.

 W.E.B.
 Du Bois, born in 1868, wrote The Souls of Black Folk in which he famously declared, “The problem of the twentieth century is the problem of the color-line.”
 The first African-American to earn a PhD from Harvard, he co-founded the NAACP and edited its journal, The Crisis, for 24 years.
 Until his death in 1963, Du Bois challenged racism and poverty all over the globe and advocated for human rights and world peace.

 I didn’t know about Mr. Elkin’s connection to Du Bois or frankly much about Du Bois until many years later when the second volume of David Levering Lewis’s biography of him won the 2001 Pulitzer Prize.
 Then my father told me he remembered his friend’s involvement with Du Bois but said they hardly spoke about it.
 By that time his friend was dead.